gmdsi/GMDSI_notebooks/docs/part2/freyberg_fosm_and_dataworth.md

 df_worth.head()
 ```

-It may be more usefull to look at groupings of observations.
-For example, in our case we are dealing with time series of measurments at different locations.
-It may be more usefull to assess the worth of the entire time series of data, and not just each individual measurement.
+It may be more useful to look at groupings of observations.
+For example, in our case we are dealing with time series of measurements at different locations.
+It may be more useful to assess the worth of the entire time series of data, and not just each individual measurement.

-We can assess groupings of observations by passsing a dictionary with non-zero observation name lists as values.
+We can assess groupings of observations by passing a dictionary with non-zero observation name lists as values.
 Let's first create such a dictionary.
 In our case, the time series of observations from each site is in a distinct observation group.
 So we can simply group observations by observation group name:

 ```python